Requesting assistance if you have an invisible disability or illness

 We are working on ways to identify how we can improve the airport experience for our vulnerable passengers who may not want to share details of their invisible disabilities or use our assistance service.

 To pick up a lanyard at Manchester, please go to one of our Assistance Reception areas.
 These are available within our Check-in halls in Terminal 1 A and B, Terminal 2 and Terminal 3.
-We will be happy to give you a lanyard, even if you haven't requested or need special assistance.
+We will be happy to give you a lanyard, even if you haven't requested or need assisted travel.

 Please note, due to high demand, we are unable to post a lanyard to your home address in any circumstance.
 Please collect a lanyard from our assistance desk in the departure hall on your day of travel.

-The Sunflower Room in Terminal 1 is to aid Special Assistance Guests who need to break away from the noise, bright lights and crowds of the main Departure Lounge to help them relax and feel calm in a quieter environment.
+The Sunflower Room in Terminal 1 is to aid Assisted Travel Guests who need to break away from the noise, bright lights and crowds of the main Departure Lounge to help them relax and feel calm in a quieter environment.

-Guests who require use of the room will be guided here as part of the Special Assistance Service.
+Guests who require use of the room will be guided here as part of the Assisted Travel Service.